ZenGo-X/white-city/RelayProofsOfConcept/EddsaTendermintServer/README.md

 Reset the tendermint cluster with `./tools/local-cluster-reset.sh`

-In the demo, a cluster of 4 nodes runs the protocol, after server 3 fails, the protocol completes sucessfully.
+In the demo 5 clients create a threshold signature.
+A cluster of 4 nodes runs the protocol, after node 3 fails, the protocol still completes successfully.

 ![demo](./demo/tendermint-demo.gif)